jerryben/automation/aws/vpc-plus/README.md

 - **Route Tables**: Configures route tables to direct traffic appropriately.
 - **Security Groups**: Creates security groups with specific rules for SSH and HTTP access.
 - **VM Instances**: Deploys EC2 instances with a public SSH key for secure access.
-- **Startup Script**: Executes a startup script on instance launch to set up the necessary environment.
+- **Startup Script**: Executes a startup script on instance launch to set up the nginx necessary environment.

 ## Getting Started